MelonKony/millmint.net/content/factbook/society/state/law/constitution.md

 ## PREAMBLE

 THE PUBLIC OF THE OCEANS ATLANTIC RESOLVES
-* to bring peace to Commonwealth realms twice destroyed in the pursuit of war, and
+* to bring peace to Commonwealth sovereign constituents twice destroyed in the pursuit of war, and
 * to establish a new way of living worthy of a commitment in peace, and
 * to protect the equal rights of men and women, and the dignity and worth of the human person, and
+* to achieve equality and the advancement of human rights and freedoms, and
 * to provide for the material and spiritual needs necessary in the aim of a commitment to dignity,

 AND IN SERVICE OF THESE AIMS
 * to unite the languages, culture, and races of the Public under a democratic and prosperous society, and
+* to protect the supremacy of the constitution and the rule of law, and
+* to guarantee universal adult suffrage, and
-* to defend these values unwaveringly by all means available to its councils, and
+* to defend these values unwaveringly by all means available to its councils and government.
-* to elevate the lives of Atlantic people through the efforts of Atlantic peoples

 ## THE COMMONWEALTH - THE PUBLIC POWERS

 ### Article 1
-1. The[ Commonwealth of Vekllei](/vekllei/) is a sovereign and independent unitary State within the framework of international law.
+1. The [Commonwealth of Vekllei](/vekllei/) is one sovereign, democratic state within the framework of international law, founded on the following values:
+    1. Human dignity, the achievement of equality and the advancement of human rights and freedoms.
+    2. Non-racialism and non-sexism.
+    3. Supremacy of the constitution and the rule of law.
+    4. Universal adult suffrage, a national common voters roll, regular elections and a multiparty system of democratic government, to ensure accountability, responsiveness and openness.
 2. The territory of the Commonwealth is inviolable.

 ### Article 2